sebastianfelipe/parallel-dot-product-example/README.md

 * P: 10
 * THREADS: 1

-Some extra parameters that are fixed are:
+Some extra and fixed parameters are:
 * RANDOM VALUES: between 0 and 10
 * RANDOM SEED: 4